alexwoolford/vagrantScrapybox/README.md

 This assumes that vagrant (with the hashicorp/precise64 box) and Ansible are setup on the host machine.

 The configuration also sets up and starts VyprVPN.
-The username and password for the VyprVPN account are in the vyprvpn.pas file.
-If you're going to use a VyprVPN, edit this file with your own credentials before you vagrant up.
+The username and password for the account are in the vyprvpn.pas file.
+If you're going to use VyprVPN, edit this file with your own credentials before you vagrant up.